haskell-nix/hnix/README.md

 cabal v2-test
 ```

-Please, check that all tests that were passing prior (most probably all tests mentioned in the command) are still passing for the PR, it is faster to check that locally than through CI.
+Please, check that all default tests that were passing prior are still passing for the PR, it is faster to check that locally than through CI.
 It's OK if no new tests are passing.

 ### (optional) Minimalistic development status loop with amazing [`ghcid`](https://github.com/ndmitchell/ghcid)